Flash Memory Summit Lifetime Achievement Award

-Lifetime Achievement Award (LAA) Committee member Brian Berg, George Perlegos, LAA Committee member Jim Handy, and Micron President and CEO Sanjay Mehrotra
+LAA Committee member Brian Berg, George Perlegos, LAA Committee member Jim Handy, and Micron President and CEO Sanjay Mehrotra

 - 2017: George Perlegos, for chip design and fabrication process inventions used in EPROM, EEPROM and Flash Memory devices which have been instrumental in the ubiquity of non-volatile memory. » Read More

 - 2016: Dr. Kinam Kim, for leadership, strategic direction and inventions that led to many Flash "firsts" including historic advancements in 3D NAND and high density storage. » Read More

 - 2015: Robert "Bob" Norman, for being the key System Architect of "System-Flash" in 1989.
 System-Flash uses a processor and firmware to manage the flash cells using techniques including wear leveling, error correction, low-stress write/erase and the Flash Translation Layer to make SSDs plug-compatible replacements for disk drives. » Read More